JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Planet Tones are only $60 and are handmade in USA Frogdog $80 handmade in USA
 Planet Tone Pickup Co.
+Lundgren pickups are $350/set (come stock on some high end schecters)

 Single Coil Pickups